ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 protected Task InvokeAsync(Action workItem) => _renderHandle.Dispatcher.InvokeAsync(workItem);
 ```

-The Component content is built as a set of components, each defined as a `RenderFragment`.
+`RouteViewManager`s content is built as a set of components, each defined within a `RenderFragment`.

-`_renderDelegate` defines the local root component.
-It cascades itself and then adds the `_layoutViewFragment` fragment as it's `ChildContent`.
+`_renderDelegate` defines the local root component, cascading itself and adding the `_layoutViewFragment` fragment as it's `ChildContent`.

 ```csharp
 private RenderFragment _renderDelegate => builder =>